ikipatang/shaarli-web-extension/README.md

 - Share your link with main button action

 ### TODO
+- Allow to set Popup Dimension in settings or save it on close
 - Add button menu with action:
   - Share link
   - Go to shaarli

+## Known bug
+- Title and URL are uri_encoded twice in "Firefox for Linux" **NB**: bug not present in dev mode and in windows

 ## LICENSE
 The project is in licence GPL v3, see [LICENCE](LICENCE)